Yphanikumar5/integrations/aws-rds/README.md

 ### METRICS

 For more information about the metrics emitted by Amazon Relational Database Service, visit the service's homepage at <a target="_blank" href="https://aws.amazon.com/rds/">https://aws.amazon.com/rds/<a>.

+### RECOMMENDED METRICS

+There are no recommended metrics from CloudWatch.

 ### LICENSE